To Committee: Wed. Oct. 16, 9:30am; To council: Wed. Oct. 23, 9:30am

 However, the Regional Official Plan was not updated to reflect that change in vision to embrace the residential community.
 That should have been done when the Master Plans changed 20 years ago; its our task to update it now.

 Finally, regarding the notion that Halton residents will get more park if the private homes are no longer there: buying the homes will not deliver any more sand beach or public waterfront access because that is already fully public.
 The private homes are not along the waterfront.
-At best, buying the homes would provide additional parking, and some passive grass areas well away from the water’s edge.
-Residents come to the beach to be on the beach, not a park under the skyway bridge beside a wastewater treatment plant.

 If buying these homes would provide additional public waterfront access, it would be worth pursuing, but that isn’t the case here.
 Our priority for land acquisition should be direct waterfront access.